Maxim gun

-The Maxim gun is a recoil-operated machine gun invented in 1884 by Hiram Stevens Maxim.
-It was the first fully automatic machine gun in the world.
+The Maxim gun is a recoil-operated machine gun invented in 1884 by Hiram Maxim.
+It was the first fully automatic machine gun.

-The Maxim gun has been called "the weapon most associated with imperial conquest" by historian Martin Gilbert, and was heavily used by colonial powers during the "Scramble for Africa".
-Afterwards, Maxim guns also saw extensive usage by different armies during the Russo-Japanese War, the First and Second World Wars, as well as in contemporary conflicts.
+The Maxim gun has been called "the weapon most associated with imperial conquest" by historian Martin Gilbert, and was heavily used by colonial powers during the Scramble for Africa.
+Afterwards, Maxim guns also saw extensive use by different armies during various conflicts, including the Russo-Japanese War and the First and Second World Wars.

-The Maxim gun was greatly influential in the development of machine guns, and it has multiple variants and derivatives, such as the Vickers, PM M1910 and MG 08.
-Some are still in service to the present day, such as in the Russo-Ukrainian War.
+The Maxim gun was greatly influential in the development of machine guns, and it has multiple variants and derivatives, such as the Vickers, PM M1910, and MG 08.
+Some are still in service to the present day and used in contemporary conflicts, such as the Russo-Ukrainian War.